-- Host organization - Name/title of in-country contact you will be working with or have been in communication with at the host organization with contact information (MUST include in-country phone and e-mail, Skype if applicable) - Contact information for any other contact that you are working with (may be US-based) - What is the English language proficiency of your site contact?
-None, some, fluent - What is your site contact's primary language? - What is the primary language of the area in which you will conduct your GFE? - What is your proficiency in that language? - If you are not proficient, what plans have you made for hiring translators or otherwise managing your project? - What contributions or support is the host organization providing, if any? - Have Emory students worked with your host organization previously? - Are other Emory students planning to work there in 2020?
+- Host organization - Name/title of contact you will be working with or have been in communication with at the host organization with contact information (MUST include in-country phone and e-mail, Skype if applicable)

+- Contact information for any other contact that you are working with (may be US-based) - What is the English language proficiency of your site contact?
+None, some, fluent - What is your site contact's primary language? - What is the primary language of the area in which you will conduct/beneficiaries of your GFE? - What is your proficiency in that language? - If you are not proficient, what plans have you made for hiring translators or otherwise managing your project? - What contributions or support is the host organization providing, if any? - Have Emory students worked with your host organization previously? - Are other Emory students planning to work there in 2021?
 If yes, how will their role differ from yours?

-If your project is lab-based or consists only of data-analysis, please justify why the experience has to occur in-country?
+IF TRAVELING OUTSIDE THE U.S.: If your project is lab-based or consists only of data-analysis, please justify why the experience has to occur in-country?
 Reasons could include that data or samples are only available in that location.
 How will your outcomes benefit the people of that location?

-available in that location.
-How will your outcomes benefit the people of that location?
-This will be a text field with line spacing and it will cap at 250 words.
-Section II - Abstract Provide an abstract of your application, 250 words or less.
-An abstract should include sum mary statements about your project's importance, objectives, methods and deliverables. iiiiaiy 1 This will be a text field with line spacing and it will cap at 250 words. ]
+Section II - Abstract

+Provide an abstract of your application, 250 words or less.
+An abstract should include summary statements about your project's importance, objectives, methods and deliverables.